This post contains affiliate links.

 - 15 ounce can of tomato sauce

-- 14 ounce can of fire roasted tomatoes, I used the full can with juices
+- 14 ounce can of fire roasted tomatoes, full can with juice

 - 2 tablespoons of tomato paste